giffordlabcvr/YFV-GLUE/README.md

 YFV-GLUE is a sequence-oriented resource for comparative genomic analysis of yellow fever virus (YFV), developed using the [GLUE](https://github.com/giffordlabcvr/gluetools) software framework.

+GLUE is an open, integrated software toolkit designed for storing and interpreting sequence data.
+It supports the creation of bespoke projects, incorporating essential data items for comparative genomic analysis, such as sequences, multiple sequence alignments, genome feature annotations, and other associated data.

+Projects are loaded into the GLUE "engine," forming a relational database that represents the semantic relationships between data items.
+This foundation supports systematic comparative analyses and the development of sequence-based resources.

 ## Table of Contents

 - [Overview](#overview)